Parksaeroyi1/dailymo-app/README.md

 # 📱 Daily Motivation App

 A simple React Native Expo app that displays a new motivational quote each day and lets you save your favorite quotes for future inspiration.
+One quote a day to live day by day!

 ## 🚀 Features

 - 🔀 Get a random motivational quote
-- ❤️ "Like" and save your favorite quotes
+- Save your favorite quotes
 - 📜 View a list of all your saved quotes
 - 💾 Persistent storage using AsyncStorage
 - 🔁 Refresh for a new quote anytime